 PML is a not-for-profit healthcare provider delivering NHS primary healthcare contracts in Oxfordshire and Northamptonshire.
 We are run by local GPs for local patients, and we have nearly 20 years of success in delivering high quality NHS primary care services.
 We believe that local care providers, who know and understand the health needs of their own patients, and who are used to working collaboratively in their region, can provide the best quality and most cost-effective integrated primary care services.
 We work to develop services we know people want and need so that patients get the best care options for their circumstances.

-Our services take account of patients needs and experiences to ensure that patients, their carers, relatives and staff are active parties in decision-making. members of our staff are in direct contact with patients and their families and are expected t conduct themselves with courtesy, professionalism, integrity, openness and respect.
+Our services take account of patients needs and experiences to ensure that patients, their carers, relatives and staff are active parties in decision-making.
+Members of our staff are in direct contact with patients and their families and are expected to conduct themselves with courtesy, professionalism, integrity, openness and respect.

 PML is registered with the Care Quality Commission.
 Read our latest Infection Control Statement here.